California Building Energy Benchmarking Program

 The deadline is June 1st, 2018 for commercial buildings greater than 50,000 sq ft and June 1st, 2019 for buildings with 17 or more residential utility accounts.
 A failure to report by the deadline could result in fines, the Commission has the authority to institute civil fines of up to $2,000 for non-compliance.

 What Happens To Collected Data?

 Beginning in the second year for each group, the Energy Commission will disclose selected information for reported buildings on a public website.
-This will allow current and prospective building owners and tenants to gain a better understanding of the buildings in which they live and work.
-This information will help current and prospective building owners and occupants make better-informed decisions regarding purchasing, leasing, maintenance, and upgrades.
+This will allow current and prospective building owners and tenants to gain a better understanding of the buildings in which they live and work and help current and prospective building owners and occupants make better-informed decisions regarding purchasing, leasing, maintenance, and upgrades.

 The following metrics or derivatives may be made publicly available: